 Second, if you're not answering, you simply have nothing to say.
 In most cases, this means that you're not solving complex and unique problems.
 You're simply wiring together well-known components and collecting your paychecks.

 Very often I hear people saying that they solve most of their problems by asking their colleagues sitting next to them in the office.
 They say they simply don't need StackOverflow (or similar resources, if they exist) because their team is so great that any questions can be answered internally.
 That's good for the team and bad for you.
 Why?
 You don't have a very important skill—finding an answer in a public Internet.
 In our projects we discourage any horizontal communications between programmers, and you won't be able to get any help from anyone.
-You will be on your own and you will fail, because you are used to patronizing someone senior, in your office.
+You will be on your own and you will fail, because you are used to be patronized by someone senior, in your office.

-StackOverflow is not just an indicator of how smart you are and how many upvotes you got for the "best programming joke".
+StackOverflow is not just an indicator of how smart you are and how many upvotes you got for the "best programming joke."
 It is proof that you can find answers to your questions by communicating with people you don't know.
 It is a very important skill.